• Proposed

 Threats

-The main threats are the small population size, a small and fragmented population together with decline of suitable Ulmus logs due to change in habitat management and an increase in red deer population affecting re-establishments of new decidious trees.
-Dutch elm disease is also an obvious threat which will kill all host if, as is predicted, it will reach the habitats of Chlorostroma vestlandicum in western Norway (hithertoe not discovered here).
-It should be searched for in other areas with a similar climate in Europe.
-Both Ulmus glabra and its apparent host species H. vogesiacum are nationally red-listed in Norway and declining, and C. vestlandicum therefore warrant attention in conservation work.
+The main threats are from the decline of suitable Ulmus logs due to change in habitat management and an increase in Red Deer population affecting re-establishments of new deciduous trees.
+Dutch Elm Disease (DED) is also an obvious threat which will kill all host trees if, as predicted, it reaches the habitats of Chlorostroma vestlandicum in western Norway (hitherto not discovered here).
+Such threats are intensified by the species’ small and fragmented population.

 Conservation Actions

-Both Ulmus glabra and H. vogesiacum are nationally red-listed and declining in Norway (as VU and NT respectively; Artsdatabanken 2015), and C. vestlandicum (EN in Norway) therefore warrant attention in conservation work.
+Both Ulmus glabra and H. vogesiacum are nationally red-listed and declining in Norway (as EN and NT respectively; Artsdatabanken 2021), and C. vestlandicum (EN in Norway) therefore warrants attention in conservation work.
 All known sites are in need of area-specific protection and management plans.
 The known localities are very rich in other rare and red-listed species.
-Monitoring the spread of Dutch Elm disease is important in order to stop the spreading when approaching the core area of distribution of Chlorostroma vestlandicum.
-Control of too large red deer populations and delimitation of the spreading of the invasive Acer pseudoplatanus is desirable.
+Monitoring the spread of DED is important to stop it from approaching the core area of distribution of Chlorostroma vestlandicum.
+Control of excessive red deer populations and halting spread of invasive Acer pseudoplatanus are also desirable.

 Site/area protectionSite/area managementInvasive/problematic species controlHabitat & natural process restorationConservation payments